 Enjoy an evening of wine in the Noe Valley District.
 This annual wine walk is a great time to sample wine and learn more about the Noe Valley neighborhood.
 The event lasts from 4pm to 8pm on a Thursday evening and includes a glass with every ticket purchase.

-You can either buy tickets in advance or once you arrive.
+You can either buy tickets in advance or in cash once you arrive.

 Dates: Several in August